 Women Only Workshops

 The International Paruresis Association does not have any women-only workshops scheduled at this time.
-Please e-mail email@example.com if you would like to be added to the “I’m Interested” list for the next event.
+Please e-mail firstname.lastname@example.org if you would like to be added to the “I’m Interested” list for the next event.
+(Two women recently participated in an online, virtual workshop and found the experience very worthwhile.)
 Our female members are very important to us and are represented by two members of the IPA Board.
 If you are a woman suffering with Paruresis, we can help!

 Six women – strangers to one another and ranging in age from 18-65 and from all parts of the USA — gathered together in a Chicago hotel on a Friday evening to inaugurate the first all-women’s workshop.
 The group was co-moderated by Ruth Lippin, an experienced therapist from New York City who specializes in treating phobias, and Carol Olmert, the IPA Women’s Coordinator, a recovered paruretic, and author of the book, “Bathrooms Make Me Nervous: A Guidebook for Women with Urination Anxiety (Shy Bladder)”.